tomaszbialoblocki/python-tb/README.md

-# pPython scripts and programs
+# Python scripts and programs

 Here I will post useful scripts and programs written in Python - I create them for my daily sysadmin work.